 • an actual, positive/ or negative Absolute (+A/ ‒A)

 • strange, positive or negative (or ambivalent) Pseudo-Absolutes (+sA, ‒sA or ±sA).

 (More in the section `Metapsychiatry'.)

-I believe: the Absolute is the determining spirit of anything psychical Relevant (pR).
-Similar to nothingness, it can neither be proven to exist nor compared to another matter; nevertheless, it is of existential significance.
+The Absolute is the decisive instance according to which everything in its sphere of influence is ultimately directed.
+It is primal reason and primal matter of everything.
+Therefore, everything is ultimately to be traced back to an Absolute.
 Since it is the foundation of our spiritual life, it is always with us.
 Our live rests upon it.
 We stand or fall with our Absolutes.
 We live or die through them.

 However, the most important may also be negative.
 It may seem most essential to a person not to be immoral, unfaithful, dependent, or not to become like another person.
 This negative goal then needs to be avoided at all costs, it is considered to be the worst possible outcome, an unacceptable condition, the unforgivable, mortal sin, or the like.

 - In my view, all approaches to life, all worldviews, whether formalized or private, conscious or unconscious, have different Absolutes which are the basis of these worldviews and ideologies.

 - Furthermore, the simple conclusion follows that these Absolutes determine also to which extent an individual is able to cope with their own person, with other people and the world around them.
 Therefore, these respective Absolutes are also crucial for the genesis and therapy of psychical illnesses.

 - Considering the Absolute as the core of the psyche is not a new concept.
 The philosopher Karl Jaspers claimed that the kind of God a person believes determines his true being.
 (More precisely, one might say that the kind of God and the kind of devil a person accepts determines their true being.)
 S. Kierkegaard expressed similar thoughts.
 Especially psychotherapists of the “Viennese School”